-HONOLULU–The Queen’s Health System is notifying approximately 2,900 patients from The Queen’s Medical Center and Queen’s North Hawaii Community Hospital that some of their personal health information may have been inadvertently exposed when an email containing the information was sent to the wrong address.
+HONOLULU–The Queen’s Health Systems is notifying approximately 2,900 patients from The Queen’s Medical Center and Queen’s North Hawaii Community Hospital that some of their personal health information may have been inadvertently exposed when an email containing the information was sent to the wrong address.
 Letters to the affected patients were mailed on February 20.

 Importantly, Social Security numbers and financial account information were not included in the email and patients should be assured that their financial security is not at risk.